A high quality designer LBD with the right fit is a great find

 - Just search in the section with your colors.
 You will not buy an orange trench coat, for instance, when you look awesome in cool colors and/or have nothing that would go with that color.

 - Don’t spend time on browsing thru items that are not your style, e.g. in my case ruffles, pleasant skirts, ballerinas.

 - Restrict your browsing to your size plus a size up and down of your size.
 Some items end up in a thrift store because they were bought outside the country and are cut larger or smaller than the US size or were the wrong size because of wrong sizing.
 A US 10, for instance, is a UK 12, Japanese 13, and Australia 14, for instance.
-See my post on sizes.
+See my post on why sizes doesn’t matter, but fit does.
 Some items may be smaller than the size tag due to having been washed too hot (e.g. jeans, sweaters).